JPhill33/resume_jphill/content/_index.md

   priority: 1
 title: Home
 ---
-Data Science practitioner with an alternative investment background developing functional code and interactive dashboards through R and R Shiny to provide insights that inform business decisions.
+Data Science practitioner developing functional code and interactive dashboards to create actionable insights that inform business decisions.
+Extensive experience as an alternative investments analyst allows for efficient modeling and evaluatiton of investment opportunities.